 The magnetic field employed for switching prevents MRAM from scaling down beyond 90nm [32] as the current needed for the field generation rapidly increases with scaling.
-STT [29] opened a new way of manipulating magnetization dynamics by using spin-polarized currents instead of magnetic fields.
-The spin-polarized current allows writing the information into the memory cell by purely electrical means.
-When electrons pass through a fixed ferromagnetic layer, their spins become aligned with the magnetization.
-When these spin-polarized electrons enter the free layer, they become aligned with the magnetization of the free layer within a transition layer of a few angstroms.
-The electron spins change results in a torque exerted on the magnetization of the free layer.
-This torque causes magnetization switching, if it is large enough to overcome the damping.
-By altering the current polarity the magnetization of the free layer can be switched from the anti-parallel to the parallel state and back with respect to the reference layer.

-The interest in STT MRAM has increased significantly after the observation of spin torque induced switching in AlOx-based [33] and MgObased [34] STT MRAM cells.
-Depending on the orientation of the layer magnetizations the magnetic pillars can be divided into two categories: (1) perpendicular with out-of-plane magnetization direction and (2) in-plane with the magnetization lying in the plane of the magnetic layer.
-The introduction of STT MRAM with in-plane magnetization orientation to the market has already begun with the first demonstration by Everspin Technologies [35] of a 64Mb chip.
-The size of the MTJ bits is 80-90nm with an aspect ratio of 2 and 3.
-An MgO barrier was used and MTJs with a TMR ratio above 110% were exploited.
-The chip is able to operate within a broad temperature range.
+STT [30] opened a new way of manipulating magnetization dynamics by using spin-polarized currents instead of magnetic fields.
+The spin-polarized current allows writing the information into the memory cell purely electrically by spin transfer torques.
+The interest in STT MRAM has increased significantly after the observation of spin torque induced switching in AlO_x-based [33] and MgO-based [34] STT MRAM cells.
+Depending on the orientation of the layer magnetizations the magnetic pillars can be divided into two categories: (1) perpendicular with out-of-plane magnetization direction and (2) in-plane with the magnetization in the plane of the magnetic layer.
+The introduction of STT MRAM with in-plane magnetization orientation to the market has already begun with 64Mb chips by Everspin Technologies [35].

-Switching the magnetization occur spontaneously due to thermal fluctuations.
+Switching the magnetization can occur spontaneously due to thermal fluctuations.
 This is an undesired event, which leads to the loss of the stored information.
-An important parameter of MRAM is the thermal stability factor which is defined as the ratio of the thermal stability barrier to the operating temperature.
 For gigabit applications the thermal stability barrier should be at least 80kT to guarantee the required retention time of 10 years.
-Achieving large thermal stability and a low switching current for fast switching simultaneously represents one of the main challenges to engineer a good MRAM cell.
-Perpendicular MTJs (p-MTJs) with the thermal barrier equal to the switching barrier are preferred for applications, because they allow to reduce the switching current.
+Achieving large thermal stability and a low switching current simultaneously represents one of the main challenges to engineer a good MRAM cell.
+Perpendicular MTJs (p-MTJs) with the thermal barrier equal to the switching barrier are preferred for applications, since they operate with a lower switching current.
 In addition, p-MTJs are better suited for high-density memory [36].

 Both field-induced and STT switching can be complemented with heat assisted switching [28].
-This technology was routinely used in hard drives in order to facilitate writing.
-Presently methods using thermally assisted switching in MRAM have already been developed.
 In addition to assisting switching, heat can facilitate new unique functionalities, for instance, using an MRAM cell with a soft reference layer as a magnetic logic unit [37].
 This extends the MRAM research and development area towards logic-in-memory architectures and non-volatile computing.

 Regardless of the undisputable success of the first MRAM products on the market, several important challenges remain.
-The general requirements for any memory type including MRAM are:

-- ability to write the data with low energy without damaging the device; - data retention within a given long time interval;

-• ability to read the recorded data without destroying the data
+The general requirements for any memory type including MRAM are: (i) ability to write the data with low energy without damaging the device; (ii) data retention within a given long time interval; (iii) ability to read the recorded data without destroying the data.

-Improving one or two aspects of its functionality usually leads to a degradation of the remaining functionality [28].
+Improving one or two aspects usually leads to a degradation of the remaining functionality [28].
 Therefore, a careful parameter optimization specific to a particular technology is the main subject which must be addressed in order to facilitate production of high density memory arrays suitable for replacing SRAM caches and DRAM-embedded main computer memory.
+A careful and innovative design yielded recently a successful implementation of 8Mb 1T-1MTJ STT MRAM embedded in a 28nm CMOS logic platform [38].